 One of the world’s most precious resources is at risk.

-Seeds provide the basis of everything from fabrics and food to fuels; in fact, they’re as essential to life as the air we breathe or water we drink…but given far less attention.
-According to the FAO (Food and Agriculture Organization of the UN), approximately 90 percent of the fruit and vegetable varieties that existed one hundred years ago no longer exist today.
-Heritage grain is near extinction.
-And seeds that were lovingly nurtured over decades — or even hundreds of years — have been lost forever.
-More troubling, seeds have also shifted from being common heritage to sovereign property; corporations are co-opting seed genetics and hiding behind patent law in the process.
-Today, corporate-owned seed accounts for 82% of the world-wide market, allowing transgenic seeds (or GMOs) to spread exponentially.
+Seeds provide the basis of everything from fabrics and food to fuels.
+In fact, they’re as essential to life as the air we breathe or the water we drink, but given far less attention.
+Certainly, according to the Food and Agriculture Organization of the UN, FAO approximately 90 percent of the fruit and vegetable varieties that existed one hundred years ago no longer exist today.
+Hence, Heritage grain is near extinction and seeds that were lovingly nurtured over decades — or even hundreds of years — are lost forever.
+More troubling, seeds have also shifted from being common heritage to sovereign property.
+For instance, corporations are co-opting seed genetics and hiding behind patent law in the process.
+Therefore, corporate-owned seed accounts for 82% of the world-wide market today, allowing transgenic seeds (or GMOs) to spread exponentially.

-OPEN SESAME looks at the extraordinary challenges that seeds face today, placing our food supply at risk and threatening our farms.
-Telling the story of seeds by following the challenges and triumphs of some of the most tireless stewards and advocates, OPEN SESAME introduces viewers to a diverse range of individuals whose lives center around seeds: farmers, renegade gardeners, passionate seed savers, artists and activists, who are all working tirelessly, planting the seeds of information and inspiration to tell the story of one of our most precious resources.
+As a result, OPEN SESAME looks at the extraordinary challenges that seeds face today, placing our food supply at risk and threatening our farms.
+Additionally, the film tells the story of seeds by following the challenges and triumphs of some of the most tireless stewards and advocates.
+OPEN SESAME introduces viewers to a diverse range of individuals whose lives center around seeds.
+This includes, farmers, renegade gardeners, passionate seed savers, artists and activists, who are all working tirelessly, planting the seeds of information and inspiration to tell the story of one of our most precious resources.

 It’s not too late…yet.